|TVET Country Profile|

-The Formal TVET sector of Sri Lanka comprises 348 public sector training centres and about 670 active private and Non Governmental Organization (NGO) training centres.
+The Formal TVET sector of Sri Lanka comprises 348 public sector training centres and about 670 active private and Non Governmental Organisation (NGO) training centres.
 These are shown in the following diagram:

 A large number of non-formal TVET in Sri Lanka focuses on IT and is offered on a fee-levying basis.
 Nevertheless, there is a widespread network of non-fee levying institutions which are funded through national and international charities.